xyxjames/xyxjames/README.md

-Computer Science student @ PKU
+Computer science student @ PKU

 <!--
 **xy-xiang/xy-xiang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.